WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 We took our clock background from a rather small image copied from the internet.

 What if we wanted a much bigger clock, or a clock with different style lettering?
 We could use a turtle to draw our own clock face, then put the clock hands we've already coded on top of this.
-There are four steps in these instructions for making the background, but, of course, you can choose which ones you want to use for your own clock:
+There are four steps in these instructions for making the background, but, of course, the choice is up to you which ones you want to use for your own clock:

 1. Draw a circle around the outside of the clock
 2. Draw all the different size tick marks round the outside
 3. Draw the numbers
 4. Scale the clock hands to the size of clock

+### Save your code with a new name

+If you have a properly working clock using the image background it would be a shame to risk losing that by changing the code to make a customised clock, so at this stage it would be a good idea to save the clock code with a new name - for example - **new-analogue-clock.py** and put all the new code for this step in the new file.
+That way you still have the code for the working clock in the old file.

 ### Set the clock size